CPR Steam Locomotives

 I decided to put together this page showing some of the

-CPR steam locomotives that serviced this country of ours.
+CPR steam locomotives that serviced this great country of ours.

 These pictures came for a mainly Internet news groups and are public domain.